NexusMutual/docs/docs/developers/contracts/Claims.md

 | `payoutRedeemed`         | Whether the payout has been redeemed.                   |
 | `depositRetrieved`       | Whether the assessment deposit has been retrieved.      |

+The redemption period comes from the product type's `payoutRedemptionPeriod` setting, read when the claim is submitted.
+Every product type uses 30 days for the redemption period today, verified onchain 26 August 2026.

 ### Assessment Deposit

 Submitting a claim requires an ETH deposit: